kukisak/menza/README.md

 We implemented this semestral project into MDW - Middleware and Web services subject.
 System is capable of following activities based on user roles:

-* User role: Boarder - student, professor or university friend who like eating in menza
+* User role: Boarder - student, professor or university friend who likes eat in menza
   * Activities:
      * Edit boarder account - update his personal identifications and bank accounts
      * Order menucard - list available menucards and order selected food with specified date and number of portion